KiDS-WL/Cat_to_Obs_K1000_P1/data/README.md

 * kids also contains 15 tomographic-bin complication ascii files for the three statistics analysed in [Asgari, Lin, Joachimi et al. 2020][1], xi_\pm (broad), COSEBIs and band powers.

 ## Covariance Matrices
+This directory holds the covariance matrices in ascii format.
+If you want fits see the directory kids/fits.

 The KiDS-1000 Cosmic Shear and 3x2pt covariance is described in Appendix E of [Joachimi, Lin, Asgari, Troester, Heymans et al. 2020][2].
 This directory focuses on creating the COSEBIs covariance matrix, as described in Appendix A of [Asgari, Troester et al. 2020][3].
 The analytical covariance code will be made public shortly (please contact Benjamin Joachimi and Marika Asgari if you want early access).
 * covariance/inputs/blindC : initial ascii covariance matrix for the 2x2pt bandpower data vector, and the xi_pm cosmic shear data vector
 * covariance/inputs/iterative_covariance/blindC : final ascii covariance matrix for the 2x2pt bandpower data vector, and the xi_pm cosmic shear data vector